What is third party car insurance?

 Personal accident cover

-Personal accident cover can pay out a cash benefit to help support you and your family, following any serious injuries suffered if you are in an accident as a passenger or driver.
-The benefit will vary depending on the severity of the injury.
+Personal accident cover can pay out a cash benefit to help support you and your family, following any serious injuries suffered in the event of an accident.
+The benefit varies depending on the the injury.

 Note that add-on policies can differ depending on your insurer.